kedacore/keda-docs/content/docs/2.9/scalers/loki.md

 - `bearerToken`: The token needed for authentication.

 **Basic authentication:**
-- `authMode`: It must contain `basic` in case of Basic Authentication.
+- `authModes`: It must contain `basic` in case of Basic Authentication.
 Specify this in trigger configuration.
 - `username` - Provide the username to be used for basic authentication.
 - `password` - Provide the password to be used for authentication.
 (Optional, For convenience this has been marked optional as many applications implement basic auth with a username as apikey and password as empty.)